 What does this have to do with money?

 Right about now, you’re probably thinking that I haven’t told you anything new.
-Like I said, we already know that exercise is good for our mental health!
+As I said, we already know that exercise is good for our mental health!
 Here’s where it gets interesting, though.
 Researchers found that people who were physically active reported the same levels of happiness as those who made up to around $25K more than them.

 In other words, a woman making $40K a year who works out 3-5 times a week is just as happy as a woman making $75K a year who works out the same amount of time.
 In fact, she’s even happier than her counterpart who makes more money but doesn’t work out.